discord-extensions-archived/midnight-mars-v1/README.md

 Thanks to Ben#0855 for the theme name and theme description ideas <3

 Thanks to Bowser#0001 for the original show discord when you're offline idea as well as a thanks to aaronlink127#0127 for helping me figure out why the icon wouldn't work <3

+Thanks to Fahrenheight#0001 for allowing me to use the idea that separates the members list <3